foxtran/gmtkn55-rs/README.md

 ### Gaussian

-All calculation were computed with Gaussian 09 rev. B. Therefore, data is presented ONLY for dispersionless functionals.
+All calculations were computed with Gaussian 09 rev. B. Therefore, data is presented ONLY for dispersionless functionals.

 #### PBEh1PBE